raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, uncommon (requires attunement)*

 While you wear these boots, you have a flying speed equal to your walking speed.
 You can use the boots to fly for up to 4 hours, all at once or in several shorter flights, each one using a minimum of 1 minute from the duration.
-If you are flying when the duration expires, you descend at a rate of 30 feet per round until you land.
+If you are flying when the duration expires, you descend at a rate of 9.0m per round until you land.

 The boots regain 2 hours of flying capability for every 12 hours they aren't in use.